01 of 05

 - Download the PDF download page of floral printables.
 The artwork is part of the Photoshop brush collection called Stylized Flower and is available for personal and commercial use.

-- If you like the Asian style floral clip art and want to download the Photoshop brushes, you can find them here.
-If you wish to use the modified printables that I offer for download you can find them here.
+- If you like the Asian style floral clip art, you can download the Photoshop brushes.
+If you wish to use the modified printables that we offer, you can download them from Dropbox.

 - Print the artwork on a laser printer; Inkjet print will smear when applying the cutouts to the bottle with mod podge.